gardener-community/hackathon/2025-06_Schelklingen/README.md

 There is a [document](https://github.com/axel7born/vpn2/blob/wireguard/docs/wireguard.md) describing the approach and the deployment.

 **Next Steps:**
-* Test network connection: resiliance, downtime during new deployment, throuput...
+* Test network connection: resilience, downtime during new deployment, throughput...
 * Aggregate the secrets from all shoots to generate a unified MWGP configuration.
-* Currently MWPG needs to be restarted to get the new configuration.
-Whis would have to be done for each new shoot.
+* Currently, MWPG needs to be restarted to get the new configuration.
+This would have to be done for each new shoot.
 Check if this is a problem and if it can be avoided.
 * Check if the functionality of MWGP can be implemented as Istio plugin.
 * Refactor and finalize the implementation to prepare PRs.